topgoonr/CarND-Traffic-Sign-Classifier-Project/README.md

 Equalization of the histogram.
 This allows the image to be well represented.
 Consequently, a great effect is that relevant parts of the image start standing out.

+I have two techniques in the code for equalizing the histogram.
+I have one version where only the Y channel is equalized, after doing a RGB2YCR_CB format.

 An assumption was that the image would always be 32x32, and most of the image would be related to the sign.
 I test this in the unseen testing cases as well by throwing a lot of  images at the system.

-Here are examples of a traffic sign image before and after preprocessing.
+Here are examples of a traffic sign image before AND _after preprocessing.

 ![Jittered images and their preprocessed counterparts](./examples/preprocessedimage1.png)